aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter05.en.md

 1. Go to [DMS Console](https://console.aws.amazon.com/dms/v2/home?region=us-east-1#dashboard) and click on Replication Instances.
 You can able to see a replication instance with Class dms.c5.2xlarge in Available Status.
     ![Final Deployment Architecture](/static/images/migration20.jpg)

-{{% notice note %}}
-_Make sure the DMS instance is Available before you continue.
-If it is not Available, return to the CloudFormation console to review and troubleshoot the CloudFormation stack._
+::alert[_Make sure the DMS instance is Available before you continue.
+If it is not Available, return to the CloudFormation console to review and troubleshoot the CloudFormation stack._]
-{{% /notice %}}

 ## Create source and target endpoints